-Online fundraising has become pivotal in furthering positive social impact and ensuring financial sustainability of nonprofits.
+Online fundraising has become pivotal in furthering positive social impact and ensuring the financial sustainability of nonprofits.

 A very simple and quick way to raise funds is to set up a donation page.

-Simple and customizable donation form, offering multiple payment gateways, and a straightforward donation process all make the donation process very easy for donors – which in turn increases your donations.
+Simple and customizable donation forms, offering multiple payment gateways, and a straightforward donation process all make the donation process very easy for donors – which in turn increases your donations.

 Of course, just having a donation page isn’t enough.
 Share it on your social media profiles and send out an email to your contact list – and watch donations starting to come in!